-First Thanksgiving at Home
+First Holiday at Home

 If you’ve always visited family for the holiday, but this is the first year you’ll be making a feast at home, we’re here to help!
-We have some tips for navigating your first big Thanksgiving meal.
+We have some tips for navigating your first big holiday meal.

 Choosing a Turkey